VipranshOjha/Online-Shopping-App/README.md

 # 🛍️ Online Shopping App
-A Flutter-based mobile application designed to provide a seamless online shopping experienceThis project serves as a foundational e-commerce app, allowing users to browse products, add items to their cart, and proceed to checkout
+A Flutter-based mobile application designed to provide a seamless online shopping experienceThis project serves as a foundational e-commerce app, allowing users to browse products, add items to their cart, and proceed to checkout

 ## 🚀 Features